 In recent years, the beauty inclusivity movement has gained a foothold in the cosmetics industry.
 More and more brands are expanding shade ranges for darker skin tones and are featuring models of color, but what does this progress mean to consumers?
 And how has opinion changed over the past decade?

 Relative Insight Heartbeat tracks word usage over time.
 Simply upload your data into the platform and choose which words to track.
-Group relevant or synonymous words together into Themes to understand larger trends.
+Group relevant or synonymous words from your audience insights research together into themes to understand larger trends.
 This type of data visualization provides a top level view of the evolution of conversation over any time period.

 To track the beauty inclusivity conversation over time, we uploaded 10 years of beauty forum conversations – over 15 million words – to Relative Insight.
 Next, we created a Heartbeat using the forum data and tracked three Themes: Shade range, POC and Inclusivity.
 Each Theme consists of a selection of relevant words.

 - Shade range – Shade, shade range, shades, match, darkest, darker, skin color, skin tone

 - POC – Asian, indian, brown, black, african american, POC, BIPOC, people of color, women of color, latina, latinx, hispanic, indigenous, native american

 - Inclusivity – Inclusive, Inclusivity, diverse, diversity